nativeandproper/cards-against-humanity-formatter/README.md

 ### Hydrate

-The `hydrate.py` script uses the psycopg2 dependency in order to connect with the PostgresQL database; please ensure you've installed the depedency from the requirements.txt file.
+The `hydrate.py` script uses the psycopg2 dependency in order to connect with the PostgresQL database; please ensure you've installed the dependency from the requirements.txt file.

 You must also create your own `config.ini` file in the root of the project in order to connect to your database.
 An example can be found in config_example.ini or below:
 ```